 We're excited to have you join the MICA community!
 As a transfer student, we know your experiences and needs differ from those of incoming foundation year students, and we have worked to tailor an experience that reflects this.
 Your Academic Advisor will give you initial information about your orientation schedule, and you will receive more information in the mail by the end of July.
 Throughout the orientation program, your Orientation Leader will be there to help answer any questions you may have and to help ensure a smooth transition to MICA.

 Figuring out your housing situation is a critical step in your successful transition to MICA.
 We know that many of our transfer students will live off campus, so to aid in providing you with some helpful resources before you arrive at Orientation, we've included our Off-Campus Housing Listing.
-For those of you living on campus, please plan to move in on Friday, August 30th between 9am-3pm.
-All new upperclass Transfer students should report for Orientation check-in on Saturday August 31st, between 8:30am - 9:30am in The Gateway, where you will receive the official Orientation schedule and packet of information to help you in your transition.
+For those of you living on campus, please plan to move in on Friday, August 29th between 9 am - 3 pm.
+All new upperclass Transfer students should report for Orientation check-in on Friday August 28th, at 2:30 pm in the Main Building, where you will receive the official Orientation schedule and packet of information to help you in your transition.
 To download the full schedule-at-a-glance, click here.

 Here are some of the sessions you can look forward to: